Iraq launches offensive to drive Islamic State from biggest province

 Residents in Falluja and Ramadi reported heavy bombardment of both cities early on Monday.

 Falluja saw the fiercest fighting of the U.S. occupation after Washington's 2003 invasion to topple Saddam.
-It has also been a center of Sunni hostility to the Shi'ite-led government in Baghdad.
+It has also been a centre of Sunni hostility to the Shi'ite-led government in Baghdad.

 Abadi initially sought to keep Shi'ite militias on the sidelines in Anbar for fear of inflaming sectarian sensitivities, but the fall of Ramadi in May undermined his position.